 Sundair Flight Cancellation Compensation

-The EU has regulations to help you if your flight is cancelled.
-Here’s what you need to know:
+The European Union has regulations to assist you if your flight is cancelled.
+Here’s what you should know:

-If your flight is cancelled within two weeks of you’re supposed to leave, you might get compensation as much as €600.
+If your flight is cancelled less than two weeks before your planned travel date, you could be eligible for compensation as much as €600.
 But keep in mind – the airline can avoid paying if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |